 $ tcpdump -i <device_name> port 22

-tcpdump will continue running until the request is canceled; it is always preferable to use the -c option in order to capture a pre-determined number of events like this:
+tcpdump will keep running until the request is canceled; it is better to use the -c option in order to capture a pre-determined number of events like this:

 $ tcpdump -c 10 -i <device_name>

-You can also specify the IP to capture from or to using src option or dst option.
+You can also specify the IP to capture from using src option or going to using dst option.

 $ tcpdump -c 10 -i <device_name> src XXX.XXX.XXX.XXX